 Ant-ICON will proactively encourage the development and application of good data curation and propagation practices.
-Authors of Ant-ICON-supported products will be encouraged to provide both metadata and new data/spatial layers into existing repositories, in particular biodiversity.aq, SCAR Biodiversity Database, SOOS Map, and the Australian Antarctic Data Centre.
-Through regular interaction with the Standing Committee on Antarctic Data Management (SCADM) and the Expert Group on Antarctic Biodiversity Informatics (EG-ABI).
-Given the interdisciplinary nature of the Programme, other data repositories will be identified.
+Authors of Ant-ICON-supported products will be encouraged to provide both metadata and new data/spatial layers into existing repositories, in particular biodiversity.aq, the Microbial Antarctic Resource System (MARS), Antarctic Genetics Archive (AGAR), SCAR Biodiversity Database, SOOS Map, and the Data Centres of National Programs.
+This will be facilitated through regular interaction with the Standing Committee on Antarctic Data Management (SCADM) and the Expert Group on Antarctic Biodiversity Informatics (EGABI).
+Given the interdisciplinary nature of the Programme, other appropriate data repositories will be identified.